ControlUp Monitor Permissions & Security - Cloud ONLY.

 The best practice is to have the monitor installed on its own dedicated server and provisioned with the necessary resource as explained in the ControlUp Sizing Guidelines article.

-This article will explain how the monitor works, what it does and what permissions we need to give it in order to properly work.
+This article explains how the ControlUp Monitor works and what permissions we need to give it in order to properly work

 If you're using the on-premises solution, refer to the on-premises article in this link.